What “The Office” Can Teach You About Being A Social Media Manager

 - What are their interests?

 By asking these questions, Jack is trying to create buyer personas.
-Each persona will have its own needs, and that’s what Jack wants to fulfil.
+Each persona will have its own needs, and that’s what Jack wants to fulfill.
 Jack first has to know such pieces of information first so that he can meet the target audiences’ expectations.

 Since Jack is working for a paper company, the target audiences are those who most likely use paper every day.
 Here are some of the buyer personas that Jack was able to create: